 They are equally charming, with crisp, baked edges, and are light and fluffy on the inside.
 Remember, though, that the mixture needs to be prepared the day before you want to serve the gnocchi.
-Vegetarians might like to know that a vegetarian parmesan-style cheese and ricotta are available from Bookhams.com
+Vegetarians might like to know that a vegetarian parmesan-style cheese is available from Bookham and Harrison Farms Ltd.

 First of all you'll need a large saucepan, and into that put the milk and 10 fl oz (275 ml) water, along with a good grating of nutmeg, 1 level teaspoon of salt and some freshly milled black pepper.

 Then sprinkle in the semolina and, over a medium heat and stirring constantly with a wooden spoon, bring it all up to the boil.
 Let the mixture simmer gently for about 4 minutes, still stirring, until it is thick enough to stand the spoon up in, then remove the pan from the heat and beat in 2 oz (50 g) of the Parmesan and the eggs.
 Now adjust the seasoning, then pour the mixture into the prepared tin and spread it out evenly with a spatula.
 When it's absolutely cold, cover the tin with clingfilm and leave it in the fridge overnight to firm up.
 When you are ready to cook the gnocchi, pre-heat the oven to gas mark 6, 400°F (200°C).